splunk-soar-connectors/crowdstrikeoauth/README.md

 ## App ID

 -   Optionally, you can specify an **App ID** to be used with the Crowdstrike OAuth API used in the on poll action.
-If one isn't set, it will default to the asset id.
+If one isn't set, it will default to the asset ID.
 -   It is recommended to have a unique **App ID** for each connection to the Crowdstrike OAuth API.
     That is to say, if you are planning on having multiple assets using the Crowdstrike OAuth API at once, you should give them unique App IDs.